 Case Studies and Examples

-At Lindsay Exhibit Group, we’ve worked with several clients to help them incorporate technology, design, and strategic location choices that balance both cost and impact.
+At Lindsay Exhibit Group, we’ve worked with many clients to help them incorporate technology, design, and strategic location choices that balance both cost and impact.

 For example, our work for Ally has varied significantly depending on the show, location, type of exhibit, and other associated costs.
 For shows with more space availability and a higher ROI potential, the brand utilized large seating areas, screens, and other features to deliver a high impact.
 However, those where space and budget were more tight can require a smaller booth with just one or two cost effective features.